anandtrex/so-simple-libre-theme/README.md

 Enable analytics support using [jekyll-analytics][jekyll-analytics].
 See example in `_config.yml`.

-The Google analytics tracking script will only appear in production when using the following environment value: `JEKYLL_ENV=production`.
+The analytics tracking script will only appear in production when using the following environment value: `JEKYLL_ENV=production`.

 ### Other